stefanastase/resident-register/README.md

 # resident-register
-Web application for resident registration inside a city using PHP and MySQL.
+Web application for resident registration inside a city implemented using PHP and MySQL for backend; HTML, CSS, JavaScript and jQuery for frontend.

 ## Installation